-Required of All Recommended of All Recommended of Some Required of Some Not required
+Required of All Recommended of All Recommended of Some Required of Some Not Required

-High school transcript \boxtimes
+High school transcript \checkmark

-College transcript(s) \boxtimes
+College transcript(s) \checkmark

-Essay or personal statement \boxtimes
+Essay or personal statement \checkmark

-Interview \boxtimes
+Interview \checkmark

-Standardized test scores \boxtimes
+Standardized test scores \checkmark

-Statement of good standing from prior institution(s) \boxtimes
+Statement of good standing from prior institution(s) \checkmark

 D6.
-If a minimum high school grade point average is required of transfer applicants, specify

-(on a 4.0 scale):
+If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

 D7.
-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):
+If a minimum college grade point average is required of transfer applicants, specify on a 4.0 scale:

-- D8.
-List any other application requirements specific to transfer applicants: - D9.
+D8.
+List any other application requirements specific to transfer applicants:

+D9.
 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.